fullfacing/keycloak4s/README.md

 ```

 * `service` - Example: "api-reporting".
-              The name of the API that is represented in Keycloak as a client.
-              This field is used to find the user's permissions for the service in the access token.
+              The name of the API that is represented in Keycloak as a client, used to check the user's access token for permissions for the service.

-* `enforcementMode` - An enumerator value that determines how requests with no matching policy rule are handled.
+* `enforcementMode` - An enum that determines how requests with no matching policy rule are handled.
 The three options are:
    * "ENFORCING"  - Requests with no matching policy rule are denied.
    * "PERMISSIVE" - Requests with no matching policy rule are accepted.
 Requests that match a policy rule are evaluated to determine access.
-   * "DISABLED"   - No authorization evaluation takes place, however tokens are still validated.
+   * "DISABLED"   - No authorization evaluation takes place.
+A valid access token is still required.

-* `paths` - A list of policy rules for paths that determine what permissions are required for requests to any of the included paths.
+* `paths` - A list of policy rules for paths that determine which permissions are required for requests to any of the included paths.

     * `path` - Example: "/v2/resource/segment/action".
-               The path here is reliant on where the `secure` directive is plugged in your Akka-HTTP routes.
+               The path here is reliant on where the `secure` directive is plugged into your Akka-HTTP routes.
 The request path within the `secure` directive will be matched against the configured path defined here.

      >Special segments:<br>
      A "wildcard" path/segment can be configured using a "\*" segment.
-Eg. A path configured simply as "/\*" means this rule will apply to any request.
+E.g. A path configured simply as "/\*" means this rule will apply to any request.
 A path configured as "/v1/segment/*" will apply to any request starting with the path "/v1/segment/".<br>
-     A segment "{id}" is used to denote a valid UUID path.
-E.g. "/v1/resource/{id}".
-Example of a request matching this rule: "/v1/resource/689c4936-5274-4543-85d7-296cc456100b"
+     "{id}" is used to denote a valid UUID path segment, e.g. "/v1/resource/{id}".
+A possible request matching this rule would be: "/v1/resource/689c4936-5274-4543-85d7-296cc456100b"

     * `methodRoles` - A list of HTTP methods and the permissions required for each method.